Skip to main content

 Kafé Kontrast

-Swedish chef Ellinor Strinnholm combines her Le Cordon Bleu training with work experience at French and Scandinavian Michelin-starred restaurants in Paris and Malmö and inspiration gleaned from travels in Jakarta, Borneo, Sumatra and the mountains of Bali to create a casual melting pot of cultures where you can brunch on the weekend or dine on grilled beef satay skewers with Padang-style sauce, caramelized pandan-leaf infused bread pudding and housemade lemongrass and chilli schnapps.
+Swedish chef Ellinor Strinnholm combines her Le Cordon Bleu training with work experience at French and Scandinavian Michelin-starred restaurants in Paris and Malmö and inspiration gleaned from travels in Jakarta, Borneo, Sumatra and the mountains of Bali to create a casual melting pot of cultures where you can brunch on the weekend or dine on grilled beef satay skewers with Padang-style sauce, caramelized pandan-leaf infused bread pudding and homemade lemongrass and chilli schnapps.

 Kafé Kontrast | Ceintuurbaan 71, De Pijp